MeeshCompBio/WorkingWithC-/README.md

 * Function declarations are normally plaved before the main part of your program
 * Function definitions are normally placed at the end of the main program
 * A function must have a return statement
+* Variables called with body of function are local to the function

 ```cpp
 //Function declare